-First of all: Stop the DRAMA!
-If you don’t, who will?
 The fact that people leave the company is a perfectly normal thing and, believe me, it is not as bad as it seems.
-Nobody is irreplaceable.
-With that said, a working relationship is not a marriage, it should stay dynamic, flow naturally and be kept only so long as it makes sense for both parts.
+A working relationship should stay dynamic, flow naturally, and be kept only so long as it makes sense for both parties.

 - Keeping good employees vs. avoiding the bad ones

 - So, how do you avoid losing those good employees?